 Gail Scott is the author of Spare Parts (1981), Heroine (1987, re-issued in 2019 with an introduction by Eileen Myles), Main Brides (1993), My Paris (1999), Spare Parts Plus Two (2002), and The Obituary (2010).
 Her essays are collected in Spaces Like Stairs (1989) and in La Théorie, un dimanche (1988) which was translated into English as Theory, A Sunday (2013).
 Scott is co-editor of the New Narrative anthology: Biting the Error: Writers Explore Narrative (2004).
 Her translation of Michael Delisle’s Le désarroi du matelot was shortlisted for a 2001 Governor General’s Literary Award.
-A memoir, based in Lower Manhattan during the early Obama years, is forthcoming.
+Her memoir Furniture Music, based in Lower Manhattan during the early Obama years, was published in 2023.
 Scott lives in Montréal.

 Gail Scott